jonjohnsontc/parquet-c/about.md

 - Intalling bison worked, but now I'm seeing an error when running `make install`
 - <strike>It might be better if I instead just git clone the repository and change it myself</strike>
   - Forgot that the archived file I downloaded earlier was the source code
+- Now I need to install Apache Thrift at version 0.19.0
 - I ended up changing the code in the problematic file based on the PR that fixed the [issue](https://github.com/apache/thrift/commit/bc9c04d8049d7d5f5cf4e63a25226c1fb8c930bf)
 - Afterward I resumed trying to build the parquet-cli library by running `mvn package -B -DskipTests`
 - I was able to package all the libaries up-to `Parquet Scala` which includes  parquet-cli, so I think I'm going to try and use it now